 Notations may appear in the curriculum chart below outlining pre-requisites, co-requisites, and other curriculum requirements (see footnotes).

-The program code for Cybersecurity Risk Management Minor is CYBRISK-MN.
+The plan code for Cybersecurity Risk Management Minor is CYBRISK-MN.

 Curriculum for Cybersecurity Risk Management Minor